 Tweets imported via our Zapier integration.

-Fields enable you to add structured data on your notes.
+Structuring your data with Fields can make it easier to organise your content and find it in the future.
 With fields, you can define attributes like your customer’s name, age, segment, and company.
 For more information on fields and suggestions on how to make the most out of fields, see Add structured data with fields.